prathimacode-hub/HelloWorld/README.md

 - Then in github, in your cloned repository find the option to make a pull request

 Anyone can contribute to this repository.
-Contributors will be added in README as well.

 ## ❤️ Project Admin